 The 25-year-old has agreed a long-term contract at Villa Park and his move is subject to international clearance.

-"We're delighted that Bertrand has chosen to come to Villa," manager Dean Smith said ahead of Villa's Premier League opener against Sheffield United on Tuesday (AEST).
+"We're delighted that Bertrand has chosen to come to Villa," manager Dean Smith told his club's official website ahead of their Premier League opener against Sheffield United on Monday.